 In this study, conducted approximately 1 year after Hurricane Katrina made landfall, almost 1 in 4 hemodialysis patients had PTSD.
 Many subpopulations, including blacks and patients more recently initiating treatment for ESRD, were more likely to have PTSD symptoms.
 Additionally, hemodialysis patient evacuation experiences were associated with having PTSD.
 This finding indicates the need for improved preparation and emergency plans for hemodialysis patients.
 Staff at dialysis facilities need to be aware of the high PTSD symptom burden and coordinate interventions for patients who have PTSD after future disasters.

-Article: Dialysis Care and Death Following Hurricane Sandy (freely available until Nov 30)
+Article: Dialysis Care and Death Following Hurricane Sandy (free temporarily)

 Authors: J. Kelman, K. Finne, A. Bogdanov, C. Worrall, G. Margolis, K. Rising, T.E.
 MaCurdy, and N. Lurie